denisk13005/amazon_clone/README.md

 # AMAZON CLONE

-this is a amazon clone project
+this is an amazon clone project